-Now that we are in the middle of the audition season for Musical Theatre and Acting BFA programs, I know that everyone involved may be a little stressed out.
-As an audition coach, let me offer some observations to both students auditioning and faculty members who are adjudicating auditions.
-Hopefully my observations will make the process a little less stressful.
+Now that we are towards the conclusion of the audition season for Musical Theatre and Acting BFA programs, I know that everyone involved may be a little stressed out.
+However, it's never to early to turn attention to the Juniors who are preparing for this process next year.
+As an audition coach, let me offer some observations to both students auditioning and faculty members who are adjudicating auditions next year.
+Hopefully, my observations will make the process a little less stressful.

 To the students: